-Has Trump forgotten how to say “You’re Fired”?
+Trump refused to fire Sean Spicer following Spicer’s offensive Holocaust remarks.
 On April 11, 2017, the first day of Pesach, Trump’s press secretary, Sean Spicer, said that Hitler did not use chemical weapons during World War II.
 When journalists asked “what about the Holocaust” (the Nazis used Zyklon B), Spicer said that he knew Hitler brought Jews to “Holocaust centers,” but Assad used gas on his people differently.
 And who was the first person Spicer apologized to?
 Sheldon Adelson.
 Yet despite calls for Spicer’s resignation, Trump did not criticize Spicer for these remarks, let alone fire him.
 Spicer resigned on July 21 for unrelated reasons.

 Trump left Israel off a list of allegedly underreported terrorist incidents.
 Morton Klein, the head of the Zionist Organization of America, said that “I am deeply perplexed as to how the administration put out a statement on terror attacks that haven’t been reported without Israel being on that list.
 It’s painful and perplexing — especially on top of the Holocaust gaffe.”